ohm002/Map-Merger/README.md

 * galentori is the only tester atm lmao

 ### 0.1.1 - 2021-13-1
-* fixed
+* Now can marge 2 and more file completly
-* galentori is the only tester atm lmao
+* Fixed some bugs and errors